 Predict, observe and explain

 The predict, observe, explain (POE) strategy is an incredibly useful framework to help structure a demonstration.
 It is designed to foster student inquiry and challenge existing conceptions that students bring to the classroom.
 You start by setting the scene, showing the students the various chemicals and apparatus.
 You then pose a question, e.g. what will happen when I place a can of coke in water?
 Students then have a minute or so to discuss the question and come up with their prediction of what is going to happen.
 They can write this down or you can assemble class ideas on the board.
 The teacher then carries out the experiment.
 Students then need to reflect on their prediction and explain the observation.
 To spice things up a little you can then do another POE, but this time modify one variable e.g. what will happen when I place a can of diet coke in water?
+As discussed above, it’s important students have sufficient background knowledge to be able to solve the problem, or at least come close.

 Here is a great film by science teacher Alom Shaha as he goes on a journey to explore the use of demonstrations in science teaching.